October 14, Reading 3 – Titus 2:9-3:15

 Are we one who stirs up division?

-Are we in a church where there are those who stir up division?
+Are we in a church where there are people who stir up division?

-If God has placed into power (lifts up and casts down) the secular powers, then most certainly He has placed into authority those in our churches.
+Just as God has placed into power the secular leadership throughout the world, lifting up and casting down, then He most certainly has placed into authority those in our churches.

 Let us wrestle with what this means, what true submission looks like.